 Step 4a.
-Making Option 4 available to employees:
+Make Option 4 available to employees:

-Employers can find out more information on carpools, biking, telework programs, and examples of employee award programs by reviewing Option 4 Guide and by reviewing case studies, frequently asked questions, and informational materials for employees provided later in this Employer Guide.
+Employers can find out more information about carpools, biking, telework programs, and examples of employee award programs by reviewing Option 4 Guide and by reviewing case studies, frequently asked questions, and informational materials for employees provided later in this Employer Guide.

 There may be services, such as an Emergency (or Guaranteed) Ride Home Program, that employers can tap into as a component of a broader alternative commuter benefit program.
-To learn more about the Emergency Ride Home Program in your county, go to: http://511.org/carpool-vanpool/benefits/county.
+To learn more about the Emergency Ride Home Program in your county, go to: https://511.org/carpool/rewards.